It's not one size fits all. It's personal.

 Grab your friends, get some lights, and start crafting.

 14. Make Your Bed One Of A Kind

-As the year goes on and your college budget gets tigheter, you might get sick of the original comforter and pillow cases you bought at the beginning of the year.
+As the year goes on and your college budget gets tighter, you might get sick of the original comforter and pillowcases you bought at the beginning of the year.

-But being antsy for change doesnt give you the excuse to spend money on buyin a new set.
+But being antsy for change doesn’t give you the excuse to spend money on buying a new set.

-There are tons of guides online that will show you how to customize your bedding, adding a little bit of your own personality to the store bough stuff.
+There are tons of guides online that will show you how to customize your bedding, adding a little bit of your own personality to the store bought stuff.

 Try getting a neutral color comforter that goes with mostly anything so that way as the years go on you can switch up the throw pillows and throw blankets, making your bed look different for not a lot of money!

 15. Throw Blankets